The Numbers Don’t Lie: HBCUs Are Changing the College Landscape

 The Challenge: Getting Through College Successfully

 Many of the hurdles these students face are financial in nature.
-Seventy-two percent of black students take on debt as they seek their degrees, as opposed to 56% of their white peers.
-And while the number of African Americans enrolled in college has increased significantly over the last couple of decades, going from 10% in 1976 to 14% in 2015, African American enrollment at the nation’s most elite colleges (often toting the biggest price tags) has remained mostly the same.
+Seventy-two percent of Black students take on debt as they seek their degrees, as opposed to 56% of their White peers.
+And while the number of African Americans enrolled in college has increased over the last few decades, going from 10% in 1976 to 12.7% in 2019, African American enrollment at the nation’s most elite colleges (often toting the biggest price tags) has remained mostly the same.

 The Added Bonus: UNCF

 UNCF believes in the proven difference that HBCUs make, which is why we work so passionately to help more students attend them.
-As the nation’s largest private scholarship provider to minority group members, UNCF also awards more than $100 million in scholarships to more than 10,000 students at more than 1,100 schools across the country.
-In the last 75 years, UNCF has raised more than $5 billion to help more than half a million students earn college degrees.
+As the nation’s largest private scholarship provider to students of color, UNCF also annually awards more than $72 million in scholarships to more than 10,000 students at more than 1,100 schools across the country.
+In nearly eight decades of work, UNCF has raised more than $5 billion to help more than half a million students earn college degrees.
 And all this support shows amazing results.
-UNCF scholarship recipients have a 70% six-year graduation rate, as opposed to the previously mentioned 45.9% average for black students in general.
+UNCF scholarship recipients have a 70% six-year graduation rate, as opposed to the previously mentioned 45.9% average for Black students in general.